Remarkable Images

 Old Wood Barns

-For most people, those three words conjure up images of rustic and aging wood clad structures, with long sloping roofs, massive wood pillars, piles of hay, and perhaps some old farm implements scattered about.
-These relics from the past were usually built by hand, and erected in the late 19th or early 20th century.
+For most people, those three words conjure up images of rustic and aging wood-clad structures, with long sloping metal roofs, massive wood pillars, piles of hay, and perhaps some old farm implements scattered about.
+Usually built by hand, these relics from the past were erected in the late 19th or early 20th century.

-This field trip focuses on three distinctive barns including an abandoned homestead with its two outer buildings in the Lancaster area of Eastern Ontario.
-Personal one-on-one instruction and assistance will be provided to all participants in several truly unique and unspoiled settings.
+This field trip focuses on three distinctive barns, including an abandoned homestead with its two outer buildings in the Lancaster area of Eastern Ontario.
+Personal one-on-one instruction will be provided to all participants in truly unique and unspoiled settings.

-Departing from our rendezvous point at 6am, the old homestead (shown above) will be our first destination, bright and early to catch the morning light.
-Poised in a lovely field of hay and wild flowers, including Black-Eyed Susans, we can easily spend two to three hours here, exploring the interiors and lush exteriors, to create some really atmospheric images.
-The nearby barn, is clad in various types of rusting tin and corrugated metal - perfect for those seeking that weathered look with distinctive abstract textures and patterns.
+Departing from our rendezvous point at 6 am to catch the early morning light, the old homestead (first image above) will be our first destination.
+Poised in a lovely field of hay and wildflowers, we can easily spend the morning here, exploring the interiors and lush exteriors, to create atmospheric images.
+A nearby barn is clad in various types of rusting tin and corrugated metal, perfect for those seeking a weathered look with distinctive abstract textures and patterns.

-Our next destination is a large, massive, hay barn, with light streaming in through shrunken cladding; and a smaller dilapidated shed with character, tilted and leaning to one side, with crooked windows and really weather beaten wood!
-A truly old barn!
+Our next stop is a massive, aging hay barn with light streaming in through shrunken wood cladding (second image).
+Close by, a smaller shed, tilted and leaning to one side, features decorated farm ornaments, crooked windows, and weather-beaten wood.

-By 11:15 am, we'll probably be thirsty and hungry!
-We will drive to the Blue Anchor Bar and Grill located next to the St Lawrence Seaway.
+By 11:15 am, we will be thirsty and hungry!
+Photographers need fuel, so we will drive to the Blue Anchor Bar and Grill located next to the St Lawrence Seaway.
 Here we will recharge and chat.

 With a spacious, shaded outdoor deck, a diverse menu and delicious food, it has superb views of the huge ships and lakers that steam past.
 Refreshing breezes from the river keep you cool.
 This is a marvellous vantage point to take photos too!

-To round off the day, we will stop for refreshments and munchies at the amiable and bucolic Jack's Pub in Williamstown.
-Here we will review your images and provide some processing tips using Lightroom Classic, Photoshop Elements and/or Photoshop 2025 depending upon what participants prefer.
+Around 4:00 pm, we will tour historic Williamstown, stopping for refreshments and munchies at the amiable and bucolic Jack's Pub.
+Here we will review your images and provide some processing tips using Lightroom Classic, Photoshop Elements and/or Photoshop 2025, depending upon what participants prefer.

-A Route Map, itinerary and historical information will be provided to all participants by email and at the Rendezvous point.
+A Route Map, Itinerary and historical information will be emailed to all participants, with a printed map provided at the rendezvous point.

-Rendezvous Point: Denny's Restaurant, Flying J Gas station at Exit 814,
+Rendezvous Point: Denny's Restaurant, Flying J gas station

-Rendezvous time: 6:00 AM Allow one hour to drive to Denny's from the Montreal's West Island area.
+Allow one hour to drive to Denny's from Montreal's West Island area.

 Maximum participants: 10